Trump Aims Tariffs At Chinese Companies, But Other Firms Will Also Feel The Pain

 "But 25 percent's a really big number," he says, referring to the amount of the tariff.
 "Sooner or later unfortunately the price will ultimately go up and consumers will pay more for it."

-The company's plight illustrates one of the unintended consequences of the tariff war now brewing between the United States and its trading partners: Most of the companies that will feel the tariffs' impact are not Chinese, but foreign firms that do part of their manufacturing in China, says Mary Lovely, an economics professor at Syracuse University and a nonresident senior fellow at the Peterson Institute for International Economics.
+The company's plight illustrates one of the unintended consequences of the tariff war now brewing between the United States and its trading partners: Most of the companies that will feel the tariffs' impact are not Chinese but foreign firms that do part of their manufacturing in China, says Mary Lovely, an economics professor at Syracuse University and nonresident senior fellow at the Peterson Institute for International Economics.

 A lot of manufacturing these days relies on vast, interconnected supply chains that may cross borders several times, Lovely says.